-parties must submit a proposed scheduling order setting forth the dates by which:
+- (1) In lieu of an Attorney Planning Meeting Report under Fed.
+R. Civ.
+P. 26(f), and within 14 days after the agency files its short and plain statement, the parties must submit a proposed scheduling order that contains: - (A) a brief statement of- - (i) the claimed errors in the agency's decision; and - (ii) the reasons the agency claims its decision was not arbitrary and capricious or was supported by substantial evidence; - (B) dates by which the following will be filed - the indexed administrative record, if one has not already been filed; - (ii) objections to the administrative record and responses; - (iii) any other motions; - (iv) the Opening Brief, which must be filed using the CM/ECF event, "Motion for Review of Agency Action"; - (v) the Answer Brief, which must be filed using the CM/ECF event, "Memorandum in Opposition to Motion" and linked to the "Motion for Review of Agency Action"; and - (vi) a Reply Brief, which is limited to addressing only those issues raised in the Answer Brief, and which must be filed using the CM/ECF event, "Reply Memorandum/Reply to Response to

-- (A) the agency, in a case other than one challenging a decision of the Social Security Administration, will file the indexed administrative record; - (B) objections to the administrative record and responses thereto will be filed and served upon opposing counsel; - (C) any other pre-merits motions will be due; - (D) plaintiff will file an "Opening Brief," which must be filed using the CM/ECF event "Motion for Review of Agency Action"; - (E) the agency will file an "Answer Brief," which must be filed using the CM/ECF event "Memorandum in Opposition to Motion" and linked to the "Motion for Review of Agency Action"; and - (F) plaintiff may file a "Reply Brief," which is limited to addressing only those issues raised in the Answer Brief, and must be filed using the CM/ECF event "Reply Memorandum/Reply to Response to Motion" and linked to the "Motion for Review of Agency Action."3
+Motion" and linked to the "Motion for Review of Agency Action."
+2